ranaxdev/fluid-mechanics/index.md

 ---

 ### Preface
 My goal in writing this article is to provide a gentle introduction to fluid simulations for the average computer science student at undergraduate or postgraduate level.
 No background in fluid mechanics or numerical methods is required.
-I only expect you to have solid calculus foundations and some exposure to vector calculus.
+I only expect you to have solid calculus foundations, some basic physics knowledge and any amount of exposure to vector calculus.
 But not to worry, I will provide additional clarification as needed.

 ### Introduction
 Hello, I am Sharjeel Qaiser.
 I'm currently working at Creative Assembly as a graphics and VFX programmer.
 Before I joined the video games industry, I was always interested in simulating the real world - especially fluids, since they are just mesmerizing to look at.
 So I did what everyone else does and googled "fluid simulation tutorial", which made me stumble across a handful of nice articles on Medium, Nvidia's GPU gems article on simulating fluids, the godfather of fluids Jos Stam's work, the classic SPH paper and the fantastic book "Fluid Simulation for Computer Graphics" by Robert Bridson.
 All of these are fantastic resources in their own right, which provide great intuition and guide you through practical implementations of fluid solvers.